ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 developed as a part of the Data Abstraction course.
-Your professional improvement plan should explain SMART (i.e., Specific, Measurable, Achievable, Relevant, and Time-Bounded) steps that you plan to take to improve your technical knowledge and skills during the remainder of the Fall 2021 semester.
+Your professional improvement plan should explain SMART (i.e., Specific, Measurable, Achievable, Relevant, and Time-Bounded) steps that you plan to take to improve your technical knowledge and skills during the remainder of the Spring 2022 semester.
 Please make sure that you clearly explain why your goals are SMART!

 ## Suggestions for Improving the Learning Objectives